Party 4 U: Music video

-Live performances
+Live performances and other usage

-In 2021, Charli XCX performed "Party 4 U" at three 2021 live shows in support of How I'm Feeling Now in Los Angeles, New York City, and London.
-She included the track in the set list of her third solo concert tour, Crash: The Live Tour (2022–2023).
+In 2021, Charli XCX performed "Party 4 U" at three live shows in support of How I'm Feeling Now, located in Los Angeles, New York City, and London.
+She later included the track in the set list of her third solo concert tour, Crash: The Live Tour (2022–2023).
 Charli XCX performed "Party 4 U" at Boiler Room in New York City in February 2024.
 The official footage of the performance was released the following month.
-She played the song at BBC Radio 1's Big Weekend music festival in Luton in May 2024.
-The following month, she also performed it at the Primavera Sound 2024 music festival in Barcelona.
-XCX added "Party 4 U" to the set list of her fourth solo concert tour, the Brat Tour (2024–2025), which also included her shows at the Coachella 2025.
+She played the song at BBC Radio 1's Big Weekend festival in Luton in May 2024.
+The following month, she also performed it at the Primavera Sound 2024 festival in Barcelona.
+Charli XCX added "Party 4 U" to the set list of her fourth solo concert tour, the Brat Tour (2024–2025).